Active-CSS/active-css/README.md

 You'll notice that it looks a lot like CSS.
 There are lots of features in Active CSS.
 It is truly epic!

-It brings back the fun in functionality!
+It puts back the fun in functionality!
 Yeah, sorry about that.

 ### License